centreon/centreon-documentation/versioned_docs/version-23.10/reporting/concepts.md

 -   MTRS (Mean Time To Restore Service) pertains to maintainability:
     Average duration of the failure.
 This indicator should be as low as possible.
--   MTBF (Mean Time Between Failure) pertains to reliability: Average time between the end of an incident and the beginning of the next.
+-   MTBF (Mean Time Between Failures) pertains to reliability: Average time between the end of an incident and the beginning of the next.
     This indicator should be as high as possible.
--   MTBSI (Mean Time Between Service Incident): Average time between the beginning of two incidents.
+-   MTBSI (Mean Time Between Service Incidents): Average time between the beginning of two incidents.
 This indicator should be as high as possible.